ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/red-dev-sig-verify-tutorial/README.md

 To verify the signature and retrieve the signer X-Chain address, you first need to extract cryptographic data from the message and signature in your webapp, which will then be passed to the dapp.
-(The example code uses a **Vue** webapp, but you could use any framework you like or just Vanilla Javascript.)
+(The example code uses a **Vue** webapp, but you could use any framework you like or just Vanilla JavaScript.)
 These are:

 1. The hashed message
 2. The r, s, and v parameters of the signature
 3. The x and y coordinates of the public key and the 33-byte compressed public key

-We extract them using Javascript instead of in the dapp because the Solidity EC library needs them to be separated, and it is easier to do it in Javascript.
+We extract them using JavaScript instead of in the dapp because the Solidity EC library needs them to be separated, and it is easier to do it in JavaScript.
 There is no security risk in doing it here off-chain as we can verify in the dapp that they are indeed related to each other, returning a signature failure if they are not.